-The right" temperature is for optimal development of the flavorings a decisive factor in Weingenuss, By wrong drinking temperature one can also a top wine to a meaningless one house wine degrade.
+The right" temperature is for the optimal development of the flavorings a crucial factor in Weingenuss, The wrong drinking temperature can also make a top wine into a meaningless one house wine degrade.
 By pouring into the glass or one that may have taken place decanting the volatile components evaporate.
 This is accelerated with increasing temperature.
-When you perceive it is first odor and only in the episode of taste involved.
-The extent of the sensations is rather neutralized below 8 ° Celsius, still limited at 12 ° Celsius and very high at 18 ° Celsius.
-The wine temperature also has a close connection with the taste sensations.
-So be angry and sweet stronger at higher, but astringent. bitter and salty noticeably more noticeable at low temperatures.
-By means of various thermometers, the temperature in the bottle or in the glass can be quickly determined.
+When you perceive it is first odor and only after that taste involved.
+The extent of the sensations is neutralized below 8 ° Celsius, still limited at 12 ° Celsius and very high at 18 ° Celsius.
+The wine temperature is also closely related to the taste sensations.
+So be angry and sweet stronger at higher ones, however astringent. bitter and salty noticeably more noticeable at low temperatures.
+The temperature in the bottle or in the glass can be quickly determined using various thermometers.

-A wine should be served at around 2 ° Celsius rather too cold than too warm.
+A wine should be served around 2 ° Celsius too cold rather than too warm.
 Because heating takes place relatively quickly by itself without additional effort.
-At over 20 ° Celsius begins the alcohol strongly evaporate, which can bring a wine "out of balance".
-For sparkling wines or lively Crying becomes more at higher temperatures carbon dioxide released, resulting in unpleasant frothy taste.
-Flavors of a simple wine can be masked by colder temperatures.
+It starts at over 20 ° Celsius alcohol evaporate strongly, which can bring a wine "out of balance".
+For sparkling wines or lively Crying becomes more at higher temperatures carbon dioxide released, which leads to unpleasant foamy taste.
+Defects in the taste of a simple wine can be masked by a colder temperature.

-The ideal temperature depends primarily on the wine (type and age), but is also dependent on the season.
-In summer, all wines usually taste better when they are a few degrees cooler than in winter.
-The best is a special one Wine Cabinet with different climates, from which one can take the wine in the ideal temperature.
-Otherwise, the wine must be brought to the correct temperature.
+The ideal temperature depends primarily on the wine (type and age), but also depends on the season.
+All wines usually taste better in summer if they are a few degrees cooler than in winter.
+A special one is best suited Wine Cabinet with different climates from which the wine can be extracted at the ideal temperature.
+Otherwise the wine must be brought to the correct temperature.